Questions about buying consignment

-Q: How do I consign my wedding gown?
+Q: How do I consign my wedding dress?

 A: Please call the store to check if we are currently accepting consignment gowns.
 MarWin Bridal reserves a limited space for our consignment section and are sometimes unable to accept new incoming consignment.
 If our racks are full, we will add you to our consignor waiting list and call you once space is available.

-Q: How much money will I make if I consign my wedding gown at MarWIn Bridal?
+Q: How much money will I make if I consign my wedding dress at MarWIn Bridal?

-A: Consignors receive 60% of the agreed retail price once the gown has sold.
+A: Consignors receive 60% of the agreed retail price once the dress has sold.
 To view the full consignment agreement please click here.

 Q: How is the retail price of my gown determined?